 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use QSYMIA for a condition for which it was not prescribed.
 Do not give QSYMIA to other people, even if they have the same symptoms you have.
 It may harm them.

-This Medication Guide summarizes the most important information about QSYMIA.
-If you would like more information, talk with your healthcare provider.
-You can ask your pharmacist or healthcare provider for information about QSYMIA that is written for health professionals.
+You can ask your pharmacist or health care provider for information about QSYMIA that is written for health professionals.

 What are the ingredients in QSYMIA?